We've created the following answers to questions we receive regularly, we hope they help with the planning of your visit.

 The Dark Sky Experience is indoors, 45 minutes and operates during the day, making it a great family option for those with young children.
 There are no age restrictions on this tour and under 5's are free.

 Dark Sky Project offer two evening stargazing tours, the Crater Experience, and the Summit Experience from the top of Mount John.
-We also offer an indoors, day time astronomy tour called the Dark Sky Experience, which is held at the Dark Sky Project Base (please note, this tour does not include any stargazing).
+We also offer an indoor, daytime astronomy tour called the Dark Sky Experience and a Virtual Stargazing Experience which are both held at the Dark Sky Project Base.

 The Summit Experience is New Zealand’s premier stargazing tour, with stargazing taking place from the Summit of Mount John, home to the world leading research facility the University of Canterbury Mount John Observatory.
 At 1,029m above sea-level this tour offers 360 panoramic views across the skies of the Mackenzie basin.
 This tour is 1hour 45mins in length, including transport time.